lookie27/jekyll-now/_posts/2020-07-11-Ghidra-hello-world.md

 Before you continue let's take a moment to talk about what importing did and what analyzing will do.
 Importing a file means that the machine code (10001010) of the imported file is loaded into Ghidra and can be read by it.
 The machine code is not very human friendly, so when we analyze it, Ghidra translates it into assembly.
 Now with the translated assembly, Ghidra will attempt to translate that into the high level language that it was written it.
-This is a very hard task and Ghidra uses a series of different methods to construct a shell of the high level language.
+This is a very hard task and Ghidra uses a series of methods to construct a shell of the high level language.

 What do I mean by shell?
-Well, depending on how much information is left in the binary: function names, function return types, variable names, variable types, ect. may not exist and Ghidra can only tell you what it knows.
+Well, depending on how much information is left in the binary i.e: function names, function return types, variable names, variable types, ect. they may not exist and Ghidra can only tell you what it knows.
 So if a return type was an int, but the binary doesn't contain that information, Ghidra will tell you the return type is a 8 byte type.

 With that being said, let's continue.